lab1092/blender-manual_ja/manual/modifiers/the_stack.rst

 +---------------------------------------------------------------+---------------------------------------------------------------+

-On the left, the :guilabel:`Mirror` modifier is the last item in the stack and the result looks like two surfaces.
-On the right, the :guilabel:`Subsurf` modifier is the last item in the stack and the result is a single merged surface.
+On the left, the *Mirror* modifier is the last item in the stack and the result looks like two surfaces.
+On the right, the *Subsurf* modifier is the last item in the stack and the result is a single merged surface.

 Modifiers are calculated from top to bottom in the stack.
 In this example, the desired result (on right) is achieved